i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/first-steps/access-itam.md

 [Configuring authentication methods](../modules/configuration/authentication/index.md) for more information.

-The import or creation of new users and management of users known to i-Vertix ITAM including deletion, syncronization, activation/deactivation and management of information such as email, phone, etc is covered in [the user administration documentation](../modules/administration/users).
+The import or creation of new users and management of users known to i-Vertix ITAM including deletion, synchronization, activation/deactivation and management of information such as email, phone, etc is covered in [the user administration documentation](../modules/administration/users).